China to build world’s largest artificial-island airport to handle 43 million passengers

 China is constructing the world’s largest artificial island airport in Dalian to strengthen regional connectivity and trade.

-China is constructing what will be the world’s largest artificial-island airport, the South China Morning Post (SCMP) reported, to enhance the northeastern port city of Dalian’s position as a regional transportation hub.
+China is constructing what will be the world’s largest artificial-island airport, the South China Morning Post (SCMP) reported, to enhance Dalian’s position as a regional transportation hub.
 The Dalian Jinzhouwan International Airport, currently under construction, will cover an impressive 20 square kilometers (7.72 square miles), as per the Liaoning provincial government’s official website.

 Once completed, the new airport will surpass both Hong Kong International Airport, which spans 12.48 sq km, and Japan’s Kansai International Airport, measuring 10.5 sq km—both of which are located on artificial islands.